arpo/morfeum_2/memory-bank/fundamentals.md

 - A world can be just one Host - layers are added as needed
 - Children inherit from parents via the DNA system
 - Regions can be "pass-through" (see below)
+- Locations can be nested within niches (for structures inside spaces)

 ### Pass-Through Regions